rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

            :main      'acme.main}))
 ```

 To build the project, run `clj -T:build uber`.
 This will create the uberjar `standalone.jar` in the `target` directory.
-The "`uber`" in "`clj -T:build uber`" refers to the `uber` function from `build.clj`.
+The `uber` in `clj -T:build uber` refers to the `uber` function from `build.clj`.
 Since the build system is a Clojure program, you can customise it however you like.
-If we try to run it using `java -jar target/standalone.jar`, we'll get this error:
+If we try to run the uberjar now, we'll get an error:

 ```bash
 # build the uberjar